anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.1.2.3"></a>
 #### 4.1.2.3 Exposed Monitoring Capabilities

 Monitoring capabilities are used for the passive observation of workload-specific traffic traversing the NFVI.
-As with all capabilities, Monitoring may be unavailable or intentionally disabled for security reasons in a given NFVI instance.
-If this functionallity is enabled, it must be subject to strict security policies.
+As with all capabilities, Monitoring may be unavailable or intentionally disabled for security reasons in a given NFVI deployment.
+If this functionality is enabled, it must be subject to strict security policies.
 Refer to the Reference Model Security chapter for additional details.

 **Table 4-3** shows possible monitoring capabilities available from the NFVI for VNFs.